qurator-spk/neat/docs/User_Guide.md

     * merging two tokens
     * splitting a token
 #### Data export/Saving progress
-The editor runs fully locally in the browser.
+[ner.edith](https://github.com/cneud/ner.edith) runs fully locally in the browser.
 Therefore it can not automatically save any changes you made to disk.
 You have to use the `Save Changes` button in order to so manually from time to time.

 If your browser automatically saves all downloads to your `Downloads` folder, you might want to configure it so that it instead prompts you where to save.